 - 4.2.
 Dorset Council do not make any stipulation regarding the design and size, or appearance of the vehicles they will licence as either hackney carriages or private hire vehicles.
 This is due to the large and varied geographical nature of the Council's area. - 4.3.
 Dorset Council has signed a climate emergency motion and will welcome applications for any vehicle that is either hybrid or fully electrically powered.
 In the Weymouth area where there is a restriction on the number of vehicles licensed as hackney carriages, licences for vehicles that are fully electrically powered will not be refused on the grounds that the limit would be exceeded. - 4.4.
 Comfort in the vehicles is important and we will therefore licence a vehicle for the number of seats that an average adult can comfortably fit into.
 Each seat must meet the following criteria; - - the distance from the top of the seat cushions to the roof at its lowest point must not be less than 800 millimeters (31.5 inches) - each seat must allow at least 400 millimeters (15.8 inches) in width per person. - the distance between the rear of the front seats and the squab of the back seat must not be less than 750 millimeters (29.5 inches) to allow enough leg room - 4.5.
 The Council will plate the vehicle for the number of adults that can comfortably sit in it and this may be any number between 1 passenger and 8 passengers. - 4.6.
-Any vehicle that has previously been licensed for seats that do not meet the seat measurements will continue to be licensed for the life of the vehicle.
+Any vehicle that has previously been licensed for seats that do not meet the seat measurements will have the number of passengers they are licensed for reduced when they are renewed.